varnelle/faq_final/README.md

 8. Run: seeds php artisan migrate:refresh --seed

 ## Project Resources:
+1. Create a view (View FAQ)
+2. Update web.php with new view route
+3. Update welcome.blade with links for new home page
+4. Activate new view link on home page to include the new code

 ## Prerequisites:
 You need to complete upto video 20 where it has testing to begin this project, if you don't have previous experience with Laravel.